neno-la/neno-la.github.io/about.md

 		<div class="{{inner-col-size}}">
 			<h3 class="text-secondary my-4 text-bold mx-auto">What we do</h3>

 			<p class="fs-5 mx-auto"> Each Sunday, NENO volunteers visit dozens of community members experiencing homelessness—exceeding 100 at the peak of the local crisis—where they live.
 We build trust by supplying basic needs like food, water, clothing, tents, blankets, phone chargers, hygiene kits, and harm reduction supplies.
-Once trust exists, we support them on their path to housing, whatever that looks like.</p>
+Once trust exists, we support them on their path to housing, whatever that looks&nbsp;like.</p>

 			<p class="fs-5 mx-auto">
-			Behind that program are NENO’s dedicated bagging volunteers and the gracious support of Highland Park Brewery, the generous sponsor of our food distribution program and a great place to grab a pint, we think. </p>
+			Behind that program are NENO’s dedicated bagging volunteers and the gracious support of <a href="https://hpb.la/" class="link-dark">Highland Park Brewery</a>, the generous sponsor of our food distribution program and a great place to grab a pint, we&nbsp;think. </p>
 		</div>
 		<div class="{{image-size}} d-flex d-md-none mb-4">
 			<img src="assets/img/outreach-wide.jpg" class="rounded-3 w-100" style="object-position: center; object-fit:cover; height: 30vw; min-height:250px;"/>